MichaelCurrin/docsify-js-template/docs/_coverpage.md

 <!-- TODO: Update to match your project's benefits/features.
 Git emojis work great here. -->

-- :hourglass_flowing_sand: Quickly setup an elegant, responsive site
+- :hourglass_flowing_sand: Quickly set up an elegant, responsive site
 - :open_file_folder: Use your markdown docs as content
 - :sparkles: No compilation step and no templating syntax to learn
 - :nut_and_bolt: Built on [DocsifyJS](https://docsify.js.org/)
-- :pushpin: The library loads in the browser - so no local dependencies
+- :pushpin: The library loads in the browser - no local dependencies
 - :cloud: Serve locally and on GitHub Pages or Netlify

 [Use this template](https://github.com/MichaelCurrin/docsify-js-template/generate) <!-- TODO: Remove on your copy of this template.-->
-[Get Started](#docsifyjs-template-homepage) <!-- TODO: Use ID of your homepage heading i.e. based on H1 of README.md - make sure this is DIFFERENT to the cover's heading -->
+[Get Started](#docsifyjs-template) <!-- TODO: Use ID of your homepage heading -->